 For budgeting purposes, a helpful baseline comes from the medical device industry, where the minimum cost for a specialized regulatory consultant can range from $5,000 to $18,000.
 Of course, this figure can shift up or down depending on your specific situation.
 A small cosmetics brand will have different needs—and a different price point—than a large dietary supplement manufacturer.
 The key is to understand the variables that influence the final cost so you can find a service that fits your budget and gives you the best possible support.
 The goal is to walk into an audit feeling confident, not financially strained.

-What Factors Affect the Price?
+What Factors Influence the Final Price?

 The cost of audit prep isn’t pulled out of thin air; it’s based on the work required to get you inspection-ready.
 The first major factor is the complexity of your products and operations.
 A business with a single, straightforward product line will naturally require less prep time than a company with multiple complex products under different regulations.